Study Finds Increase in Cybersecurity and Physical Security Attacks Against Executives

-In the art of protective and tactical intelligence trends and analytics matter.
-Information and intelligence feed “living” threat assessments and should drive protection strategy, coverages, and resources.
+In the art of protective and tactical intelligence, trends and analytics matter.
+Information and intelligence feed “living” threat assessments and should drive your cybersecurity and physical security strategy, coverages, and resources.
 Protection resources cannot be logically allocated to protect executives and companies without first understanding the holistic threat landscape.

 Between 2003 and 2021, there were a total of 206 physical and cyber-attacks directed towards executives.
 Here are a few of the data points I found most interesting:

 - 69% of the targets were CEOs and at least 1/3 of these attacks did not have executive protection personnel present at the time of the attack.

 - Executives in the tech, financial and entertainment industries account for 50% of the attacks (followed by energy, retail and healthcare.)

 - The most common cities in the U.S. where executives were targeted were San Francisco, New York City, Dallas, Washington, D.C., and Los Angeles.
 Austin had zero which is surprising, considering the large presence of tech companies and CEOs.
 Furthermore, over half (57%) of attacks took place in the executive’s city of residence.
 When comparing incident settings, almost half (44%) of the attacks took place at an executive’s primary residence and 41% occurred in a public setting.
 These points dictate that residential security services for the executive matters and so does cyber and physical protection at public events.

 - Interestingly, over half of all assailants had a financial or activism-related motive and another common theme of protests was anti-billionaire sentiment.
 This is solid data to know since many executive protection services and private security teams protect high net worth individuals and their families.